patilriya1183/Android-App-AntiTheft/README.md

 # Android-AntiTheft

-The Android-AntiTheft project by `xncoder01` is focused on enhancing the security of Android devices through SMS-based commands.
+The Android-AntiTheft project is focused on enhancing the security of Android devices through SMS-based commands.
 This application allows users to perform various actions on their Android device remotely by sending predefined SMS commands, making it highly useful in situations where the device is lost or stolen.

 ## Key Features